openid/fapi/FAPI_2_0_Advanced_Profile.md

  1. shall support and verify signed request objects according to JAR [@!RFC9101] at the PAR endpoint [@!RFC9126]
+ 2. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;
+ 3. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
+ 4. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim;

 #### Requirements for Clients